 That being said, building a team is NOT required.
 It’s totally optional, but highly encouraged if you are looking to make more than a few hundred dollars per month.
 Plus, doing this with a friend or two is so much fun!
 But nobody is going to force you to recruit people or build a team if that isn’t your thing.

 There is certainly a stigma around “network marketing” but we are turning that old business model on its head.
-We launched our first retail location in the SOHO neighborhood of NYC and will launch our second store in Denver this April.
+We have retail locations in the SOHO neighborhood of NYC, Denver, and Nantucket.
 We were the most Googled beauty brand of 2018 and named in the top 50 of Fast Company’s most innovative companies in the World; number one in the beauty segment.
 Bono from U2 is an investor and sits on our board of Directors as does Seventh Generation’s CEO, John Replogle.
 We started as a grassroots effort to change an $80+ billion dollar industry and added one voice at a time.
 That is how signifiant social change happens.
 So if you think we are just another one of those companies, I would challenge you to have an open mind and look at Beautycounter differently.
 And honestly, I would rather pour my efforts into an opportunity that not only creates significant residual income and location independence, but one that also breaks the glass ceiling of traditional corporate America.

 Check out this video from Gregg explaining why she chose the direct sales business model: